Mezcal Illustration

 How to Drink Mezcal Infographic - Start Simple

-Always start simple.
-Instead of reaching for the more expensive mezcal, try espadín, the most common type of mezcal.
-Espadín is available in a wide range of flavors, enough to keep you preoccupied for a while.
-With a neutral profile, espadín is easy to drink and is widely available at bars as it can be used in cocktails such as a Mezcal Old Fashioned.
-Some of the best brands for espadín include El Jolgorio and Del Maguey.
-Once you decide to move on to the next step in complexity, tobalà is a great option.
+Instead of reaching for the more expensive maguey (style of mezcal), try espadín, the most common and usually least expensive type of mezcal.
+With a neutral profile, espadín is relatively easy to drink and widely available.
+Some of the best brands for espadín include El Jolgorio, Rey Campero, and Del Maguey.
+Once you decide to move on to the next step in complexity, you can start exploring magueys like tobalà, tepeztate, and cuishe.

 How to Drink Mezcal Infographic - HIGH ABV